MozillaFoundation/foundation.mozilla.org/docs/ops_heroku_settings.md

 ## Cloudinary for Review Apps and Staging (BuyersGuide only)

-We use Cloudinary upload-mapping feature to copy images from the production to the staging Cloudinary account.
+We use [Cloudinary's upload-mapping](https://cloudinary.com/documentation/django_image_and_video_upload#django_forms_and_models) feature to copy images from the production to the staging Cloudinary account.

 Current directories available on Cloudinary staging: